There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 Pro: Chicago sports are great.

-Chicago is a bigtime hub for arts and culture, but it’s also a huge sports town.
-I’m lucky to say I’ve lived through a World Series championship for the Chicago Cubs, my preferred baseball team, and a world series for the Chicago White Sox, that other team.
+Chicago is a big hub for arts and culture, but it’s also a huge sports town.
+I’m lucky to say I’ve lived through a World Series championship for the Chicago Cubs, my preferred baseball team, and a World Series for the Chicago White Sox, that other team.

 I grew up watching the Chicago Bulls with my dad during the Michael Jordan era.
 I was there when the Chicago Blackhawks won a Stanley Cup.